Concerted cultivation

-Concerted cultivation is a style of parenting.
+Concerted cultivation is a parenting style or parenting practice marked by a parent's attempts to foster their child's talents by incorporating organized activities in their children's lives.
 The expression is attributed to Annette Lareau.
-This parenting style or parenting practice is marked by a parent's attempts to foster their child's talents by incorporating organized activities in their children's lives.
-This parenting style is commonly exhibited in middle class and upper class American families, and is also characterized by consciously developing language use and ability to interact with social institutions.
+This parenting style is commonly exhibited in middle-class and upper-class American families, and is also characterized by consciously developing language use and ability to interact with social institutions.
 Many have attributed cultural benefits to this form of child-rearing due to the style's use in higher income families, conversely affecting the social habitus of children raised in such a manner.
 A child that has been concertedly cultivated will often express greater social prowess in social situations involving formality or structure attributed to their increased experience and engagement in organized clubs, sports, musical groups as well as increased experience with adults and power structure.
 This pattern of child rearing has been linked to an increase in financial and academic success.

-Negative considerations have included an overburdened sense of entitlement, potentially disrespectful behavior toward authority figures, lack of creativity, and the psychosomatic inability to play or relax.
-As a result, advocates of Slow parenting prefer less management of childhood activities.
+Negative considerations have included higher levels of adolescent psychopathology, an overburdened sense of entitlement, potentially disrespectful behavior toward authority figures, lack of creativity, and the psychosomatic inability to play or relax.
+As a result, advocates of slow parenting prefer less management of childhood activities.
 None of these effects can be considered without broader cultural and economic considerations.

 Concerted cultivation also emphasizes the use of reasoning skills and variations in language use.
 Parents start to encourage their children to learn how to speak with adults so that they become comfortable and understand the importance of eye contact and speaking properly at an earlier age.
-According to Lareau, with these type of experiences, middle-class parents try to pursue the concerted cultivation approach.
+According to Lareau, with these types of experiences, middle-class parents try to pursue the concerted cultivation approach.
 A concerted cultivation approach encourages children to see adults as their equals.
 Children start to form a certain sense of entitlement because of their early comfort interacting with adults.
 Children also become more comfortable questioning adults, and it is easier for them to see themselves as equals.
 With concerted cultivation, the practices often infiltrate into the family life.
 Frequent gatherings provide opportunities for further cultivation such as eating at the dinner table together.